frob/frob.github.com/hugo/themes/frobiovox-theme/exampleSite/content/styleguide.md

 ## Icons

-The footer carries three icons at 40×40.
-The RSS icon reuses the site mark rather than the standard orange RSS glyph — the site's identity *is* its feed.
+The footer carries three icons at 40×40, all monochrome except the brand-blue Twitter mark.

 See the footer of this page for the rendered set.